PabloMansanet/tightness/README.md

 Check out the [documentation](https://docs.rs/tightness/0.1.0/tightness/) for more details!

+Credit to Orson Peters (`orlp` in the Rust Discord) for the idea for the `Bound` trait, which was the seed from which this crate grew.

 # Caveat Emptor

 This crate offers a one-size-fits-all solution.
 This means it's probably a